The Right Tool for the Right Job

 No matter the type of protection or the medium, climbing single-pitch routes places certain demands on a belay device.
 Falls and resting on the rope are common, so good braking assistance and lock-off strength can make belaying a lot easier.
 Partners also frequently ask to be lowered to the ground instead of rappelling.
 Finally, weight and size can be overlooked in favor of convenience and toughness when you don't have far to walk.

-If the GriGri 2's $100 pricetag seems outrageous to the occasional cragger, you might consider a passive assisted braking device.
-These will provide some extra bite and good lock off strength but for half or less the cost.
+If the GriGri+'s $150 price tag seems outrageous to the occasional cragger, consider the GriGri 2 for $100, or consider a passive assisted braking device.
+These will provide some extra bite and good lock off strength but for less than half the cost.
 The drawback though is in smoothness and ease of use.
 Our favorite of these was the Edelrid Mega Jul which won't break the bank at $34.95.

 Whenever you get a rope length off the ground, it's wise to have a device that can get you back down.
-We're of course aware of walk-off routes, simul-rappelling, and other rope tricks to descend a doubled rope on single strand, but we're trying to talk about belay devices with two slots for standard two strand rappels.
+We're of course aware of walk-off routes, simul-rappelling, and other rope tricks to descend a doubled rope on a single strand, but we're trying to talk about belay devices with two slots for standard two strand rappels.
 Multi-pitch climbing can also be made easier with devices capable of belaying a follower (or two) directly off the anchor.
-Although we know many multi-pitchers don't use auto-block mode, we believe it can greatly enhances your comfort and see few reasons to not use it.
+Although we know many multi-pitchers don't use auto-block mode, it can greatly enhance your comfort, and we see few reasons not to use it.

 Hard Free Climbing or Big Walls